Skip to main content

 What should an ED do if they need both donor CRM and grant compliance?

 Bloomerang covers donor CRM well but has no grant features.
 Network for Good bundles fundraising tools and coaching but also lacks grant management.
 Organizations that need both donor management and grant compliance typically end up running two separate systems.
-GrantPipe combines both in one platform at $20-$99/mo with no setup fees, which avoids the cost and data fragmentation of maintaining separate tools.
+GrantPipe published self-serve pricing with no setup fees, which avoids the cost and data fragmentation of maintaining separate tools.

 Verdict